✦ Scandinavian-inspired design, curated for modern living

 Frequently Asked Questions

-Set your dehumidifier to 30–50% to control winter humidity and protect indoor air; if your basement stays damp, aim near 30%.
-Check moisture regularly with a hygrometer and adjust your dehumidifier settings accordingly.
+Set your dehumidifier to 35% to 40% in many winter rooms, or use the wider 30% to 50% range for comfort.
+If your basement stays damp, aim closer to 35% to 40%.
+Check moisture regularly with a hygrometer and adjust your dehumidifier settings based on real readings.

 Conclusion